LMU univesity

 There’s a bust of Sophie on the far side of the atrium.
 It was unveiled by actor Julia Jentsch on February 22, 2005, 62 years to the day after the trio were executed by a Nazi court.

-Jentsch took the lead roll in the most recent film adaption of the story, Sophie Scholl – Die letzten Tage (the last days).
+Jentsch took the lead role in the most recent film adaption of the story, Sophie Scholl – Die letzten Tage (the last days).
 Around to the right is a small museum, the Denkstätte Weiße Rose (Memorial of the White Rose).

 Tribute

 The square outside was named Geschwister-Scholl Platz in Hans and Sophies’ honour.
 Its two bowl-shaped fountains are traditional student meeting spots.
+There’s an outdoor café in the north-eastern corner where students sit to sip Segafredo and soak up the sun.

 sophie scholl